 How to Measure for Wallpaper

 Wallpapering your home is a fun DIY project that adds texture and elegance to any space.
 Wondering just how much wallpaper you’ll need to get the job done?
-Keep reading for a few basic measurements and calculations to cover your walls in style.
+Keep reading for a few basic measurements and calculations to cover your walls with seamless style.

 - Tape measure